Tad Martin: Storylines

+The real Ted Orsini (also Michael E. Knight) eventually arrives in Pine Valley, showing up injured at a cabin Dixie is staying in while sorting out her feelings for Tad.
+Dixie initially believes he is Tad, causing her to miss Tad and Brooke's wedding which she intended to prevent by telling Tad she loves him.
+Brooke and Tad marry, but the union is doomed from the start due to the unresolved feelings Tad and Dixie share.
+Ted and Tad face off several times, with the ever-scowling Ted expressing his resentment over what he perceived as Tad usurping a life that was rightfully Ted's.
+Dixie spends a fair amount of time during this period trying to convince the residents of Pine Valley that Ted is misunderstood, but eventually even she realizes he is a lost cause.
+After one last standoff between Ted and Tad in Canada, Ted is shot and never seen or heard from again.
+Tad and Dixie embark on an affair that eventually causes an acrimonious end of his marriage to Brooke.
+At this same time, Brooke discovers she is pregnant again by Tad.
+She initially hopes this news might sway Tad's feelings about ending their marriage, but the pregnancy is discovered to be ectopic and is terminated to save Brooke's life.
+Brooke eventually realizes the marriage won't work, and tells Tad to go back to Dixie.
+Tad and Dixie get married for the second time in 1994.

 Tad falls back into his old ways and has an affair with Liza.
-He and Dixie divorce again.
-He strikes up a renewed friendship with Dixie's good friend, nurse Gloria Marsh (Teresa Blake).
+He and Dixie divorce again and she moves back to her hometown of Pigeon Hollow, WV.
+Tad strikes up a renewed friendship with Dixie's good friend, nurse Gloria Marsh (Teresa Blake).
 The relationship soon blossoms into a romantic one.
 Dimitri seduces Gloria away from Tad and back into his life.
 Gloria defends Dimitri's unsavory actions to Tad unwaveringly.
-The final straw for Gloria comes when Tad and Dimitri's half-brother Edmund Grey (John Callahan) trick Dimitri into confessing all of his misdeeds, and she overhears the entire conversation.
+The final straw for Gloria comes when Tad and Dimitri's half-brother Edmund trick Dimitri into confessing all of his misdeeds, and she overhears the entire conversation.
 Enraged at his deception, Gloria leaves him.
 Later on, after apologizing to Tad for being so taken in by Dimitri's lies, Gloria leaves town to sort out her life.